RoDmitry/atoi_simd/README.md

 If you have `&str` then use `.as_bytes()`

-The 64 bit functions use SSE4.1, max string length is 20 numbers (within u64::MAX–0, i64::MAX–i64::MIN).
+Supported output types: u8, i8, u16, i16, u32, i32, u64, i64, u128, i128.

-The 128 bit functions use AVX2, max string length is 32 numbers (33 with sign).
+The 128 bit max string length is 32 numbers (33 chars with sign), because it's limited by AVX2.

+Has good test coverage, and can be considered safe.

 It needs the `target-feature` or `target-cpu` flags for it to build with optimized performance.
 By default the `target-feature` is set in ./.cargo/config.toml, but seems like it works only inside this library.